-- 1. A student must study. - . all the required subjects in Grades 6-8, - . a minimum of 8 academic subjects in each Semester in Grades 9-10, - .
-4 AS subjects in Grade 11, however if the student is taking Latvian that will be 5 subjects, - . reducing to 3 A Level subjects in Grade 12 if the student is taking Latvian, that reduces to 4 subjects - .
-Exceptions to this policy require the approval of the Secondary Principal, in consultation with the Learning Support Coordinator. - 2.
+- 1. A student must study. - . all the required subjects in Grades 6 8, - . a minimum of 8 academic subjects in each Semester in Grades 9-10, - .
+6 IBDP and the IBDP Core subjects in Grade 11 12 - .
+Exceptions to this policy require the approval of the Deputy Director, in consultation with the Learning Support Coordinator. - 2.
 A student will be considered to be Academically at Risk if for one Semester report they have: - .
-An average achievement level less than C in more than one subject. - .
+An average achievement level less than D in more than one subject. - .
 An effort grade of U or I in more than one subject. - 3.
 A student will be placed on Academic Probation if for a second consecutive Semester report they have: - .
-An average achievement level less than C in more than one subject. - .
+An average achievement level less than D in more than one subject. - .
 An effort grade of U or I in more than one subject. - 4.
 Students at a level of Academic at Risk or Academic Probation are likely to be required to attend academic support sessions outside of class time. - 5.
 If a student on Academic Probation does not achieve sufficient academic progress, then one of the following outcomes will likely need to be considered - .
 Modification of the student's academic programme. - .
 Grade level repetition - .
 Discontinuation of ISR Education - 6.
 Normally, a grade of less than D on a High School course will result in a student not receiving credit for that course.
 Students on an individually modified programme may receive credit towards a modified High School diploma irrespective of the academic grade achieved, provided that they have worked to the best of their ability.
 In this case, the HS Diploma would be indicated as modified.